HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="median-size-font.png",
-  caption="Median font size by CMS.", description="Column chart showing the median weight of fonts resources downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1008146261&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Median font size by CMS.", description="Column chart showing the median weight of fonts resources downloaded in each of the top five most adopted CMSs, for each device.
+In all cases the desktop and mobile sizes are the same.
+For WordPress it's 137 KB, for Drupal it's 92 KB, for Joomla it's 82 KB, for Wix it's 148 KB, and finally for Squarespace it's 202 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1008146261&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"